nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * **Marchetti constant**
   * people will commute about 30 minutes each way per day [Marchetti constant](marchetti)

+* **New Urban Agenda (NUA)**
+  * a 2016 United Nations agreement serving as a guideline for global urban development from 2016 to 2036 [^wiki_habitat_iii]

 * **special economic zone (SEZ)**
-  * a part of a country in which the business and trade laws are different from the rest of the country[^wiki_sez]
+  * a part of a country in which the business and trade laws are different from the rest of the country [^wiki_sez]
-  * there have been SEZs since the 1950s, and there are now thousands of SEZs around the world[^mason]
+  * there have been SEZs since the 1950s, and there are now thousands of SEZs around the world [^mason]

 * **tax increment financing (TIF)**
-  * special tax districts around targeted redevelopment areas, where future tax revenues are diverted to finance infrastructure improvements or development[^schneider]
+  * special tax districts around targeted redevelopment areas, where future tax revenues are diverted to finance infrastructure improvements or development [^schneider]

 * **urban consolidation center (UCC)**
   * neighborhood-level freight hubs, place around the edge of a town, where trucks or large vehicles drop off packages to be loaded into small vehicles, like electric cargo bikes, for last-mile delivery